M-derived filter: Cascading sections

 Several L half-sections may be cascaded to form a composite filter.
 Like impedance must always face like in these combinations.
 There are therefore two circuits that can be formed with two identical L half-sections.
 Where ZiT faces ZiT, the section is called a Π section.
 Where ZiΠ faces ZiΠ the section formed is a T section.
 Further additions of half-sections to either of these forms a ladder network which may start and end with series or shunt elements.

-It should be born in mind that the characteristics of the filter predicted by the image method are only accurate if the section is terminated with its image impedance.
+It should be borne in mind that the characteristics of the filter predicted by the image method are only accurate if the section is terminated with its image impedance.
 This is usually not true of the sections at either end which are usually terminated with a fixed resistance.
 The further the section is from the end of the filter, the more accurate the prediction will become since the effects of the terminating impedances are masked by the intervening sections.
 It is usual to provide half half-sections at the ends of the filter with m = 0.6 as this value gives the flattest Zi in the passband and hence the best match in to a resistive termination.